SamBumgardner/Intro-To-Video-Game-Development/about_our_class.md

 Hello, I'm Keith Cissell, and I am studying computer science with a goal to aid space research and exploration.
 I am mostly interested in artificial intelegence and robotics.
 Ideally, I want to create a robot that is able to scout out planets / clusters to find resources and habitable areas.

+## Caleb Breslin
+The dream has always been to be involved in game design.
+Computer Science is just a starting point for me.
+Enrolled in this class expecting to learn the Unreal Engine, but I'm interested to see what Haxe holds in store.
+Absolute favorite game has to be Uncharted 3, but I'm in love with the entire franchise.